 And also like our cars and bikes, we shouldn't be too concerned what our neighbors think!

 Yet, make no mistake, we Christians- like Israel- are a "people of the book."
-Jesus said "if we continue in his word, we are his disciples (John 6,31).
+Jesus said "if we continue in his word, then we are his disciples."
+(John 6,31).
 Our challenge is to read his word, profess it, and, by His grace, continue in it.

 It is written "that whomsoever believes [confidently acts on his promises] in him will have eternal life."